-If you were inventing parliament, it would not look like the Texas hold ‘em version we have now: a rectangle chamber of adversaries seated face-to-face, seeking advantage on winner-takes-all.
-This is the product of “critical thinking”, writes Patrick Finn: “A mode of thinking that is governed by a critical approach to all incoming information that has winners and losers.”
+If they were re-inventing Parliament it might not look like the Texas hold ‘em version we have now, a rectangular chamber of adversaries seated face-to-face, seeking advantage and winner-takes-all.
+This is the product of “critical thinking,” writes Patrick Finn: “A mode of thinking that is governed by a critical approach to all incoming information that has winners and losers.”

-Critical Condition is a delightful and engaging book that challenges the very premise of Parliament, the courts, universities, you name it – the school of “us-versus-them thinking”, as Finn puts it.
-He cites the practice as pointless, unproductive, suspicious and mean: “No matter how we disguise it, it reeks of violence.”
+Critical Condition is an engaging book that challenges the very premise of Parliament, the courts, universities, you name it – the school of “us-versus-them thinking,” as Finn puts it.
+He depicts the practice as pointless, unproductive, suspicious and mean: “No matter how we disguise it, it reeks of violence.”

 “I admit to having enjoyed a few victories of this type myself,” Finn writes.
 “In one of my lowest academic moments, I once made a fellow student weep and run out of the room when I savaged him for ridiculing the work of James Joyce.”